paulimhoff/paulimhoff.github.io/_pages/publications.md

 The list is not frequently updated.
 Please see Google Scholar for recent updates.

+* Platt, K.L., Di Toro, D.M., Carbonaro, R.F., Bugher, N.A., Parkerton, T.F., Eastcott, L.J., and P.T.
+Imhoff (2022) Ferroccyanide enhanced evaporative flux to remediate soils contaminated with produced water brine, *Journal of Hazardous Materials*, DOI: 10.1016/j.jhazmat.2022.130028

+* Sherman, M., Hripto, J., Peck, E.K., Gold, A.J., Peipoch, M., Imhoff, P., and S. Inamdar (2022) Backed-up, Saturated, and Stagnant: Effect of Milldams on Upstream Riparian Groundwater Hydrologic and Mixing Regimes, *Water Resources Research*, accepted.

+* Delkash, M.N.A., Chow, F.K., and P.T.
+Imhoff} (2022) Diurnal landfill methane flux patterns across different seasons at a landfill in Southeastern US, *Waste Management*, DOI: 10.1016/j.wasman.2022.03.004

 * Yan, Y., Nakhli, S.A.A., Jin, J., Mills, G., Wilson, C.S., Legates, D.R., Manahiloh, K.N., and P.T.
-Imhoff (2021) Predicting the impact of biochar on the saturated hydraulic conductivity of natural and engineered media, *Journal of Environmental Management*, in press.
+Imhoff (2021) Predicting the impact of biochar on the saturated hydraulic conductivity of natural and engineered media, *Journal of Environmental Management*, DOI10.1016/j.jenvman.2021.113143.

-* Saxena, S., Srivastave, P.K., Dentel, S.K.,Imhoff, P.T., and D. K. Cha (2021) Field demonstration of breathable laminate-lined container-based toilets in Kanpur, India, *Journal of Water, Sanitation and Hygiene for Development*, in press.
+* Saxena, S., Srivastave, P.K., Dentel, S.K.,Imhoff, P.T., and D. K. Cha (2021) Field demonstration of breathable laminate-lined container-based toilets in Kanpur, India, *Journal of Water, Sanitation and Hygiene for Development*, DOI10.2166/washdev.2021.011.

 * Nakhli, S.A.A., Tian, J., Jin, and P.T.
-Imhoff (2021) Preparing and characterizing repacked columns for experiments in biochar-amended soils, *MethodsX*, DOI: https://doi.org/10.1016/j.mex.2020.101205.
+Imhoff (2021) Preparing and characterizing repacked columns for experiments in biochar-amended soils, *MethodsX*, DOI: 10.1016/j.mex.2020.101205.

 * Nakhli, S.A.A., Goy, S., Manahiloh, K.N., and P.T.
 Imhoff (2021) Spatial heterogeneity of biochar (segregation) in biochar-amended media: an overlooked phenomenon, and its impact on saturated hydraulic conductivity, *Journal of Environmental Management*, DOI: 10.1016/j.jenvman.2020.111588.